-The CELL Executive CELL Director leads Executive the process If very serious Director and with the and not Formal Formal If classroom resolved with Complaint Complaint matter: advisor, Committee Student Review student student review speaks with Committee. meets with completes complaint. instructor Additional IEP advisor if formal about evidence may not resolved If determined complaint classroom be requested, with not to be a form matter or and a hearing formal instructor available with IEP may be held. complaint, from IEP student A final the decision office or advisor about written is explained advisor; nondecision from in writing to submit to the classroom the CELL the student.
-IEP Office matters.
-Executive (208 If it is a Director will McReynolds) serious be sent to formal everyone complaint, involved. the review Copies are process placed in the continues student's file with the and in the Committee.
-Formal Complaint file in the CELL Executive Director's office.
+The CELL Director leads CELL Director the process and Formal with the If very serious Complaint Formal and not Committee Complaint If classroom resolved with review Review matter: advisor, complaint.
+Student Committee. student student speaks with If determined Additional meets with completes instructor evidence may IEP advisor if not to be a formal about formal be requested, not resolved complaint classroom and a hearing complaint, with form matter or may be held. the decision instructor available with IEP A final is explained from IEP student written in writing to office or advisor about decision from the student. advisor; nonthe CELL submit to the If it is a classroom Director will IEP Office serious matters. be sent to (208 formal everyone McReynolds) complaint, involved. the review Copies are process placed in the continues student's file with the and in the Committee.
+Formal Complaint file in the CELL Director's office.